rachosuar/rachosuar/README.md

 👯 **I’m looking to collaborate on**: open-source projects & DAOs projects to work on.

-🌎 **I'm a remote worker, love working from my home.
+🌎 **I'm a remote worker, love working from home.

 🤓 **I'm looking for my first full-time job as a Dev.